James Braid (politician)

-Born at Newark St Monans, Braid studied at the Waid AcademyAnstruther before becoming a painter and decorator.
+Born at Newark, St Monans, Braid studied at the Waid Academy in Anstruther before becoming a painter and decorator.
 He joined the Scottish National Party (SNP) and was elected to St Monans Burgh Council before World War II.
-During the war, he served as a pilot with the Royal Air Force's Bomber Command, receiving the Distinguished Flying Cross, then, on his return, he began working for the local electricity board.
+During the war, he served as a pilot with the Royal Air Force's Bomber Command, receiving the Distinguished Flying Cross, then, on his return, began working for the local electricity board.